DuendeInexistente/Cirque/ShortStories/afterparty.md

 Oh, boredom was fine.
 Boredom was when you had money and could afford to do nothing, but having to do small talk -Because the sight of an armored minotaur with a young dragon did, indeed, attract people rather than scare them away- somehow made it worse.
 It had to be an engaging sort of boredom, then.

-Still, after all the monstrosities he’d seen in his long, long life as a fighter, he could both remind himself that there were worse things, and was unable to bring himself to add to the grief.
+Still and after all the monstrosities he’d seen in his long, long life as a fighter, he could both remind himself that there were worse things, and was unable to bring himself to add to the grief.

 Ponies and tritons had it especially bad these days— Tritons, bunch of bastards they were, had a stick all for themselves.
 He sometimes wondered if that’s why they were bastards.